vc-csv40-spring2019/Course-Information/README.md

 - Assignments with due dates on the Sunday following the last day of instruction cannot be turned in late.

 The midterm and the final exam will be given on the dates announced on the web pages.
 Quizzes have a an hour time limit and are for the express purpose of making sure that you are keeping up on your reading.
 Quizzes can be taken twice (with a half an hour between attempts) but are due on the time and date specified and cannot be completed late.
+The lowest quiz score will be dropped before calculating the final grade for quizzes.

 #### Late Assignments: